WHAT IS “THE CANADA GREENER HOMES GRANT?”

 Available image

-Up to 700,000 grants of up to $5,000 to help homeowners make energy efficient retrofits to their homes, such as better insulation
+Up to 700,000 grants of up to $10,000 and interes-free loans of up to $40,000 to help homeowners make energy efficient retrofits to their homes

 Available image